saravanan-ganesan/outlook-exchange-send-mail/README.md

 # outlook-exchange-send-mail
-Send email using outlook exchange EWS Service Java API
+This project is used to send emails using outlook EWS Java API.
+We should provide email addresses and passwords to authenticate against outlook and we can use the EWS service for send and other email operations.